The Real Story Behind 'The Duchess' Is One Of Laziness & Exaggeration

 In the new Netflix series The Duchess, Katherine Ryan plays Katherine Ryan.
 The London-based Canadian comedian, who created and stars in the semi-autobiographical comedy, admits her character's name is the result of sheer laziness.
 She also knows it could lead to some confusion over what is real in The Duchess.
 Honestly, though, she's not all that concerned.

 "What people think of me is none of my business.
-I really believe that now," Ryan tells Refinery29 over the phone from London.
+I really believe that now," Ryan tells Refinery29 over the phone.
 "If they want to believe that I’m exactly like The Duchess, that’s fine.
 I think I take a very Eminem, Marshall Mathers approach of like, 'I am whatever you say I am.'"

 Advertisement